rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="getName"></a>
 ## *getName*

 Returns the name of this device as seen by other Bluetooth devices.

 ### Events

-  No Events.
+No Events

 ### Parameters